lexxxel/python-v4l2capture/README.md

 See capture_picture.py, capture_picture_delayed.py and list_devices.py.

+The program filmroller.py provided a gui to take captures from a webcam.
+It switches resolution between lowes (for a live view) and highes (for the snapshot).
+It is quite useful for use with slide and negative film scanners.

 Change log
 ==========

 (see git log for latest changes)

+(2014-12-26) - Added framesize and frameinterval getters.

 1.4 (2011-03-18) - Added support for YUV420 output.